Top Nav

 Environmental Outreach

-AEECL also works on a variety of local environmental awareness initiatives, organizing activities for World Environment Day and the World Lemur Festival.
-A variety of activities are planned to increase environmental awareness, including parades, speeches, radio quizzes, sports events, and community dance events.
+We also work on a variety of local environmental awareness initiatives, organizing activities for World Environment Day and the World Lemur Festival.
+Activities are planned to increase environmental awareness, including parades, speeches, radio quizzes, sports events, and community dance events.

-The AEECL is one of the main funders and organizers of the Lampogno Festival, a fun 4-day event about how food availability and habitat conservation are connected using films, children’s activities, speeches, and even a song contest.
+We help fund and organize the Lampogno Festival, a fun 4-day event about how food availability and habitat conservation are connected using films, children’s activities, speeches, and even a song contest.

 Continue Reading